-In 2021, the Company reassessed the lease terms of certain land leases, to which the Company has rights to pre-terminate at the end of each pineapple life cycle, as a result of the Company's cost-effectiveness programs implemented in 2021.
-The Company reassessed the lease term to be for a period of 6 years instead the full contractual term for identified land leases based on the pineapple's life cycle and time for land preparation.
-The Company is looking for ways to reduce pineapple costs by revisiting fields with low yields and/or high growing costs and expanding its outgrowership programs and the use of big planting materials which will save planting area.
-Due to the significant change of circumstance arising from the cost effectiveness strategy implemented in 2021 and the pretermination option which is within the control of the Company, management revisited the lease term and recognized a reduction in right-of-use asset and lease liability amounting to ₱491,284 in 2021
+In 2021, the Group reassessed the lease terms of certain land leases, to which the Group has rights to pre-terminate at the end of each pineapple life cycle, as a result of the Group's cost-effectiveness programs implemented in 2021.
+The Group reassessed the lease term to be for a period of 6 years instead of the full contractual term for identified land leases based on the pineapple's life cycle and time for land preparation.
+The Group is looking for ways to reduce pineapple costs by revisiting fields with low yields and/or high growing costs and expanding its outgrowership programs and the use of big planting materials which will save planting area.
+Due to the significant change of circumstance arising from the cost-effectiveness strategy implemented in 2021 and the pre-termination option which is within the control of the Group, management revisited the lease terms and recognized a reduction in right-of-use asset and lease liability amounting to ₱491,284 in 2021.